subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 $$ P(a\le W_{t_j}-W_{t_{j-1}}\le b) = {1\over\sqrt{2\pi(t_j-t_i)}}\int_a^b e^{-{x^2\over 2(t_j - t_{j-1})}} dx $$

-Since the limiting increments of the Random Sum Process $W^n(t)$ converge to a Normal Distribution as $n\uparrow\infty$, and furthermore they exhibit the ISI property, we can see why Donsker's Theorem might be true.
+Since the increments of the Random Sum Process ${S_n\over\sqrt{n}}$ converge to a Normal Distribution with mean zero and variance $t$ as $n\uparrow\infty$, and furthermore they exhibit the ISI property, we can see why Donsker's Theorem might be true.
 Actually what Donsker proved was something much deeper, he showed convergence over the space of probability measures defined for the space of continuous functions, not just for probability distributions at a finite number of time instants.

+The fact that Weiner process has variance $t$ implies that it tends to move away further and further away from the origin in proportion to $sqrt{t}$ as time passes.
+But at the same time its mean remains zero, which means that returns to the origin quite often, in fact infinitely many times if we let it run.

 The notion of a probability measure over spaces of functions is a convenient mathematical abstraction, but in practice we use something that is easier to deal with, namely multi-dimensional distributions at a finite number of time instants.
 For example the distribution for the Weiner Process at the finite set of time instants $(t_1,t_2,...t_n)$ is given by